“The chemical additives of these compounds make them very appetizing.”

-Also, the authors of the study, researchers from Duke University (United States), have found that corals prefer to ingest those fragments of plastic that are not covered by a bacterial biofil.
-For the main author of the study, Austin S. Allen, this suggests that "the plastic itself contains something that makes it tasty."
+Also, the authors of the study, researchers from Duke University (United States), found out that corals prefer to ingest those fragments of plastic that are not covered by a bacterial biofil.
+Therefore Austin S. Allen, main author, suggests that “the plastic itself contains something that makes it tasty.”

 For the development of the study, the authors collected corals from the waters that bathe the coast of North Carolina (United States).
 They offered them at the same time tiny fragments of plastic and grains of sand.
 Most organisms ingested plastics comfortably and decidedly, while ignoring the sand.

-Intake of microplastics causes intestinal blockages and influences the determination of sex
+Consequences: Intake of microplastics causes intestinal blockages and influences the determination of sex.

 The oceans, which cover 72% of the planet’s surface, provide half of the oxygen breathed by those who live there and sustain 90% of world trade, among many other things.
 Humanity pours into the oceans 200 kilos of plastic per second and about 8 million tons each year.
 These amounts can reach more than 50 million tons per year by 2020.

 However, within this group of waste is an even greater threat, the microplastics.
 With a size of less than five millimeters in diameter pose a great threat, as they can lead to severe intestinal blockages and even play a key role in determining the sex of many organisms, among other consequences.